Cromartyshire: History

 The Scottish Reform Act 1832 merged Cromartyshire's constituency with Ross-shire's to form Ross and Cromarty, returning one MP to Parliament.
 Police and ratings administration were merged similarly in the Victorian period.

+Despite sharing a sheriff from 1748, Ross-shire and Cromartyshire remained legally separate counties.
+They retained separate Commissioners of Supply, and from 1794 each appointed their own lord-lieutenants, with Cromartyshire overseen by the Lord Lieutenant of Cromarty.
+From 1860 the commissioners of supply for the two counties were directed to work together on delivering some functions, notably relating to prisons.

 The Local Government (Scotland) Act 1889 provided that "the counties of Ross and Cromarty shall cease to be separate counties, and shall be united for all purposes whatsoever, under the name of the county of Ross and Cromarty."
-(Ross and Cromarty also absorbed an exclave of Nairnshire and a near-exclave of Inverness-shire; the former was the barony of Ferintosh and the latter an exclave of Kilmorack parish around Muir of Ord railway station.)
+The new county of Ross and Cromarty came into being from the passing of the act in August 1889.
+The act also established elected county councils, which came into being in May 1890.
+The 1889 Act also triggered a review of boundaries to eliminate remaining exclaves and cases where parishes straddled county boundaries, which saw Ross and Cromarty absorb an exclave of Nairnshire and a near-exclave of Inverness-shire; the former was the barony of Ferintosh and the latter an exclave of Kilmorack parish around Muir of Ord railway station.

 Geography

 Given the scattered nature of the county it is difficult to generalise.
 The original shire consisted of a portion of the Black Isle peninsula bordering on Cromarty Firth, across which lay the Tarbat peninsula, of which several portions belonged to Cromartyshire, including Tarbat Ness.
-The interior sections consist of several enclaves within Ross-shire which are mountainous, remote and sparsely populated.
-To the west are various sections around Little Loch Broom, including the southern tip of Gruinard Island.
-North of Loch Broom lies the largest single section of the county, which takes in Ullapool, the Coigach peninsula and a number of small islands in Enard Bay (most notably Sgeir Mhòr, Fraoachlan, Eilean Mòr, Eilean Mòineseach and Green Island) and also the Summer Isles where Loch Broom meets The Minch.
-This section also contains a number of lochs, most notably Loch na Totaig, Loch Osgaig, Loch Raa, Loch Vatachan, Fionn Loch, Loch Veyatie, Loch Lurgainn, Loch Bad a' Ghaill, Loch Sionascaig, Lochan Tuath, Loch an Doire Duibh, Loch Doire na h-Airbhe, Loch a Ghille, Loch Buine Mhòire, Loch Call an Uidhean, Loch a' Chroisg, Loch Achall, Loch an Daimh, Loch na Maoile, Loch Ob an Lochain, Clar Lochan and Loch an Eilein.
+The interior sections consisted of several enclaves within Ross-shire which were mountainous, remote and sparsely populated.

+To the west were various sections around Little Loch Broom, including the southern tip of Gruinard Island.
+North of Loch Broom lay the largest single section of the county, which contained Ullapool, the Coigach peninsula and a number of small islands in Enard Bay and also the Summer Isles where Loch Broom meets The Minch.
+This section also contained a number of lochs, including Loch Osgaig, Loch Veyatie, Loch Lurgainn, Loch Bad a' Ghaill, Loch Sionascaig and Loch Achall.

 Sources tend to number the tracts added to Cromartyshire at between eight and eleven; however some comprise multiple parcels.
 In 1807, Alexander Nimmo listed the additions in eight groups with two to six parcels in each.